nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/EXPORTING_FISH.md

 }
 ```

 Next, you import that function into the main module.
 Then you can invoke the function and store the fish collection in a variable that is scoped to the main module.
-Then just log each fish object to the developer console.
+Then log each fish object to the developer console.

 > **Note:** The imported function is wrapped in curly braces.
 This is needed for anything that is exported from a module that isn't the `default` export.